Beach Club Vibes

 DJ booth and beachfront sunbeds at Amare Beach Club Marbella

 Amare Beach Club Marbella is the closest beach club to Marbella old town.
-It runs out of the Amare Beach Hotel on Paseo Alfonso Canas Nogueras.
-Daily live music and DJ sessions are its strongest selling point, with 18 review mentions for DJs alone.
+It runs out of the Amare Beach Hotel on Paseo Alfonso Canas Nogueras, and daily live music and DJ sessions are its strongest selling point.

 The crowd is mostly adults.
-Cocktails (14 mentions) and desserts (8 mentions) come up well in reviews.
-Service scores high.
+Cocktails and desserts come up well in reviews, and service scores high.
+One of the better options if you're based in or near the old town.

 The Dune Beach Club Marbella